 Tips to help you quit drinking alcohol

-I looked at the most up to date version of the ‘Drink Aware’ site to see what tips they offer and as well intentioned as it is – it’s the complete reverse of Allen Carr’s Easyway.
-The advice given, rather than help someone quit drinking easily, is likely to cause abject misery and failure.
+1. Allen Carr’s Easyway is the complete opposite of other methods of quitting drinking.
+Collectively we call those other methods ‘the willpower method’.
+For example, the most up to date version of the ‘Drink Aware’ site it’s the complete reverse of Allen Carr’s Easyway.
+The advice given, as well intentioned as it is, rather than help someone quit drinking easily, is likely to cause abject misery and failure.

 Mainstream advice recommends cutting down gradually.
 Yet they don’t recognise that cutting down is even harder than quitting.
 How many times have you tried to cut down in the past and failed?
 It ends up as torture and misery.